P0087

 UK vehicles commonly affected by P0087

-• Land Rover Discovery/Range Rover (diesel)
+• Land Rover Discovery diesel models

 DIY difficulty and cost guide